simplex-chat/simplexmq/protocol/xrcp.md

 }
 ```

-Once controller replies HELLO to the valid host HELLO block, it should stop accepting new TCP connections.
+Once the controller replies HELLO to the valid host HELLO block, it should stop accepting new TCP connections.

 ### Сontroller/host session operation

 The protocol for communication during the session is out of scope of this protocol.

-SimpleX Chat uses HTTP2 encoding, where host device acts as a server and controller acts as a client (these roles are reversed compared with TLS connection).
+SimpleX Chat uses HTTP2 encoding, where host device acts as a server and controller acts as a client (these roles are reversed compared with TLS connection, restoring client-server semantics in HTTP).

-Payloads in the protocol must be encrypted using NaCL cryptobox using the hybrid shared secret agreed during session establishment.
+Payloads in the protocol must be encrypted using NaCL secretbox using the hybrid shared secret agreed during session establishment.

 Commands of the controller must be signed after the encryption using the controller's session and long term Ed25519 keys.